 We pick-up from all major hotels in the greater Reykjavik area where possible.
 In the city center where bus traffic is restricted we pick-up from designated bus stops.
 We also pick up from the cruise ports, and it is always possible to join the tour at our bus terminal in Klettagarðar.

-10. Do I need to know something more about the Golden Circle?
+10. Do I need to know something more about the Golden Circle & Whale Watching Tour?

-If you have more questions in mind, or if you plan to do the Golden Circle on your own, click here to find more information you would like to know.
+If you have more questions in mind, contact us at email@example.com or call.
+If you are hungry for more information about the Golden Circle, please click here to find answers to what you would like to know.

 Part of this tour is operated by our partners